 Search any of the prominent aviation organizations, and you are likely to find a Holland & Knight attorney who holds a leadership position.
 We have long been participants in shaping the Cape Town Treaty, and three of our lawyers sit on the legal advisory panel executive committee of the Aviation Working Group.
 These are not just honorary positions; our lawyers lead groups that are analyzing recent Cape Town legal activity and are providing annotation to Cape Town's official commentary.
 Our colleagues at the American Bar Association (ABA) have called upon two of our attorneys in the past to chair the organization's Aircraft Financing Subcommittee.
 Our attorneys also are frequent lecturers at the annual Euromoney North America and Latin America Schools of Aviation Finance.

-If you have attended an aviation conference in the past year, you probably had the opportunity to see one of our attorneys on a panel.
-We spoke at aviation conferences in London, Oslo, Mexico City, Nairobi, Copenhagen and New York, among other cities.
+If you have attended an aviation conference in recent years, you probably had the opportunity to see one of our attorneys on a panel.
+We have spoken at aviation conferences in London, Singapore, Dublin, Berlin, Mexico City, Cairo and New York, among other cities.
 We commit to all of these activities to gain the latest knowledge for our clients about this complex industry.

 Aviation Bankruptcy and Workouts